Sector policies and plans Ngā kaupapahere me ngā mahere o te rāngai

 The Government is progressing work on the Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act) and Hazardous Substances and New Organisms Act 1996 (HSNO Act) to:

-As New Zealand’s food and fibre sector makes up 80.9 per cent of our merchandise exports, it is critical that markets accept our produce when a new mitigation technology has been used to reduce emissions in animals or crops.
+As New Zealand’s food and fibre sector makes up 82.9 per cent22 of our goods exports, it is critical that markets accept our produce when a new mitigation technology has been used to reduce emissions in animals or crops.
 This is why the Government has a programme to proactively support market acceptance.
+An example is New Zealand’s work to support the development of a Codex23 food safety standard for inhibitors in animal products, with the aim of encouraging the uptake of these technologies and facilitating trade.

-The Government is also working to support recognition of the use of emissions-reduction tools in the New Zealand Greenhouse Gas Inventory, so that efforts on-farm contribute to our targets.
+The Government is also working to support recognition of the use of emissions reduction tools in the New Zealand Greenhouse Gas Inventory, so that efforts on-farm contribute to our targets.

 Currently, farmers have a range of ways to estimate emissions, but many of these measures differ in the results they give.
 For farmers, standardisation will provide a consistent foundation to inform their investment in new technology.
 For processors, it will increase confidence in their greenhouse gas reporting.